Chart icon: chart user instructionsUsing our interactive charts

 Deaths involving methamphetamine versus cocaine and all opioids

 Data sources: Washington State Department of Health (deaths), state Office of Financial Management (population).
+2023 death data are preliminary.

 Methamphetamine deaths by year detailed